What's the problem?

 In fact, the universal parabolic constant 2.295587... is an irrational number and is equal to \(√2 + ln(1+√2)\).

-If we have the radius of a circle, we can compute the circumference.
-If you are provided with the "radius" of a parabola, we can measure the enclosing arc length..
+If we know the radius of a circle, we can compute its circumference.
+If we know the analogous "radius" of a parabola, we can compute the enclosing arc length.

 Enclosing Arc = Universal Parabolic Constant x Radius